jenkinsci/job-dsl-plugin/docs/Migration.md

 ## Migrating to 1.69

+### CloudBees Folders Plugin

 Support for versions older than 5.14 of the
 [CloudBees Folders Plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Folders+Plugin) is [[deprecated|Deprecation-Policy]] and will be removed.

+### Perforce Plugin

+The [Perforce Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Perforce+Plugin) has been removed from the Update Center due to [Security Vulnerabilities](https://jenkins.io/security/advisory/2018-03-26/).
+As a consequence the DSL support is [[deprecated|Deprecation-Policy]] and will be removed.

 ## Migrating to 1.68